BU-DiSC/CS660-Fall2024-pa/docs/pa1.md

 # Programming Assignment 1

-In this assignment, we will implement implement a file that can store and retrieve tuples from disk.
+In this assignment, we will implement a file that can store and retrieve tuples from disk.
 Each page of the file will store some metadata (header) and the data (tuples).
 Each `Tuple` is a collection of fixed length fields (i.e.
 `INT`, `DOUBLE`, `CHAR(64)`).